Your shows shows off your latest projects and shows the world you're at the top of your game.

 Studies have shown that the top of the website is the first place that people look for contact info—but that is not the most important place to add it.

-When visitors scroll to the bottom of a page there is a split second in which they ask themselves, “what should I do next?”
+Usability studies actually tell us that when visitors scroll to the bottom of a page, there is a split second in which they ask themselves, “what should I do next?”

 If there’s an enticing button to click, they’ll click it.